 Timing, as noted above, is everything.
 Renewal windows are the obvious moment of peak receptivity, but there are others worth targeting: moving house, buying a new car, getting married, having a child.
 Life events correlate directly with insurance needs, and insurers who can identify and respond to these signals, whether through data partnerships, contextual media buying, or strategic partnerships with life-event service providers, consistently outperform those who rely on blanket calendar-based campaigns.

 The offer itself needs to be simple to understand and easy to act on.
 Complexity is the enemy of conversion in financial services.
-If a customer has to read three paragraphs of terms and conditions before they can understand what they are getting, the promotional impact is largely lost.
-This is particularly important in digital channels, where the window of attention is narrow and the competition for clicks is intense.
+If a customer has to read three paragraphs of terms and conditions before they can understand what they are getting, the promotional impact is largely lost - particularly in digital channels, where the window of attention is narrow and the competition for clicks is intense.

 Personalisation is increasingly table-stakes in financial services marketing.
 Customers expect that an insurer who already holds their policy data should be able to make them a relevant, tailored offer at renewal, not a generic campaign.
 Insurers who have invested in CRM capability and data analytics are seeing measurably better response rates on their promotional communications than those still relying on broad demographic targeting.

 One of the most common mistakes in insurance marketing is allowing the compliance process to drain all the life out of a promotional concept.
-Yes, financial promotions need to be approved by a qualified person.
-Yes, terms and conditions need to be clear and prominent.
-Yes, comparisons with competitors need to be factual and substantiated.
+Financial promotions need sign-off from a qualified person, terms and conditions need to be clear and prominent, and comparisons with competitors need to be factual and substantiated - none of that is optional in either market.

 But none of this means that insurance sales promotions need to be dull.
 Some of the most effective financial services campaigns in recent years have been genuinely creative: they have found ways to communicate warmth, humour, or aspiration while remaining fully compliant.